 Before the Covid-19 pandemic impacted the world and the global economy, it was very common for an object to be made in one continent and to be sold in another one, while the distance between those two has never been greater.
 Although this tactic can provide some benefits for the company, such as low wage rates, they also come with challenges that may ultimately hurt the business.
 Little control of the supply chain, high customs and duty charges, time zone discrepancies, which make communication more difficult and less oversight and control of the process are just a few.

 On the occasion of the Covid-19 pandemic, where many industries were affected and stock markets were falling rapidly, it was observed how fragile the global supply chains actually are.
-Many European companies have overly dependent relations with Asian countries and due to the closing of the borders when the virus spread they had to face shortages and production problems.
+Many European companies have overly dependent relations with offshore countries and due to the closing of the borders when the virus spread they had to face shortages and production problems.

 In this context, the German-Hellenic Chamber of Commerce and Industry sees nearshoring as an opportunity, a game changer for globalization.
 Nearshoring has been rising on popularity the last few years and there are some very convincing reasons why a company should consider shifting their supply chain geographically closer.